Frisquette/libGDX-walk-through/tutorial/english-version/chapter1-discover-libgdx/6-practical-pong.md

 }
 ```
 The code is pretty basic, we move the racket up only if it has not reached the top of the screen.
 As it moves only upside down, we only translate it on the *y* coordinate, by a given amount and the **delaTime** for time independance.
-The `moveDown()` method works the same way and do not need more explanations.

 #### Grouping things together ####